Jason Kokrak has been involved with golf since his dad and grandparents introduced him to the game at the age of three.

 “I knew I was going to get playing time (at Xavier).
 I knew I could go to an Oklahoma State or some of the other big-time schools and play … but I wasn’t sure if I was going to play all the time during my freshman year.
 I wanted to go to a school where I knew I was going to play a lot … and I didn’t want to go too far from home … but I didn’t want to be too close to home either.”

-While at Xavier, the program grew to top 40 program in the NCAA and he was named Atlantic 10 Rookie of the Year as a Freshman.
+While at Xavier, the program grew to a top 40 program in the NCAA and he was named Atlantic 10 Rookie of the Year as a Freshman.

 In 2008, after graduating from Xavier and earning a degree in communications, he joined the professional ranks.
 He won a few minor events, but two wins on the on the Korn Ferry Tour (Web.com Tour) in 2011 earned him his PGA Tour card for the 2012 season.